sebjwallace/codalog/README.md

 # codalog

+NOTE: this project is currently in WIP state

 This is a particular logging module that traces an execution path.
 Within every function that codalog is used a log is created to capture the function details and the data being passed into it.
 Each log belongs to a unique path so that the data transformation between functions can be traced.

 Sample Javascript code using codalog: